NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The CLASS field of every RR in a catalog zone MUST be IN (1).

-[FIXME: how about turning this around?
-Because they are not for querying, queries to it should be discouraged by using a huge TTL]
-The TTL field's value is not specially defined by this memo.
-Catalog zones are for authoritative nameserver management only and are not intended for general querying via recursive resolvers and therefore a value of zero (0) is RECOMMENDED.
+The TTL field's value is not defined by this memo.
+Catalog zones are for authoritative nameserver management only and are not intended for general querying via recursive resolvers.

 [FIXME: earlier we said that the version RRset could have multiple entries] Each RRSet of a catalog zone, with the exception of the zone apex, SHOULD consist of just one RR.
 It's acceptable to generate owner names with the help of a